mdtaarique/Accenture-Virtual-Internship/Documentation.md

 • Content
 • Reactions
 • ReactionTypes
-• Content
-• Reactions
-• ReactionTypes
--

 Here is the summary of the contents and columns from the datasets:
 #### Content
- • ID: Unique ID of the content that was uploaded (automatically generated)
- • User ID: Unique ID of a user that exists in the User table
- • Type: A string detailing the type of content that was uploaded
- • Category: A string detailing the category that this content is relevant to
- • URL: Link to the location where this content is stored
 -  **ID:** Unique ID of the content that was uploaded (automatically generated)
 -  **User ID:** Unique ID of a user that exists in the User table
 -  **Type:** A string detailing the type of content that was uploaded